lcolladotor/lcolladotorsource/content/publication/preprint_kira_wgbs/index.md

 ---
-title: "Widespread methylation quantitative trait loci and their role in schizophrenia risk"
+title: "Genome-wide sequencing-based identification of methylation quantitative trait loci and their role in schizophrenia risk"
 authors:
 - "Kira A. Perzel Mandell"
 - "Nicholas J. Eagles"